brson/treasuretree/README.md

 Each treasure is unique,
 and once claimed may not be claimed again.

-To each treasure is attached a picture, which is intended to be a photograph taken from a phone.
+Each treasure is associated with a picture, which is intended to be a photograph taken from a phone.
 From the photo are extracted the geographic coordinates of the treasure, such that treasure hunters can view new treasures on the website